Programming and Computation

 Axiom of Choice as a black-box cursor-like Set API

-In a more recent discussion, Neelakantan Krishnaswami introduced a choose function as an indispensable part of an API for a Set, enabling us to reason about sets algebraically and equationally.
+In a more recent discussion, Neelakantan Krishnaswami introduced the function choose function as an indispensable part of an API for Set, letting us reason about sets algebraically and equationally.

 Version